Last Updated: March 28, 2026

 The cooler temperature preference is one of the most important details to get right with this species.
 Three-Stripe Apistos come from habitats that are significantly cooler than the typical 78 to 80°F (26 to 27°C) that most hobbyists set their tropical tanks to.
 Keeping them at room temperature (around 72 to 74°F / 22 to 23°C) is often ideal, and many keepers find they don’t even need a heater in a climate-controlled room.
 Consistently warm temperatures above 78°F can stress these fish and shorten their lifespan.

 Captive-bred specimens tolerate a wider range of water hardness than wild-caught fish, but soft, slightly acidic water still brings out the best coloration and breeding behavior.
-If your tap water is moderately soft and near neutral, these fish will generally do well without modifications.
+If your tap water is moderately soft and near neutral, these fish will do well without modifications.

 Filtration & Water Flow